sahib/misc/performance/4_io.rst

 **Usecases:**

 * You need to read byte by byte.
-* You need to unread some bytes frequently.
+* You need to "unread" some bytes frequently.
 * You need to read easily line by line.
-*
+* You have logic that does small reads.

 *Otherwise:* Prefer the simpler version.